-We have agreed to indemnify the placement agents and Lazard Frères & Co.
-LLC against certain liabilities, including liabilities under the Securities Act of 1933, as amended, and liabilities arising from breaches of representations and warranties contained in the placement agency agreement.
-We have also agreed to contribute to payments the placement agents or Lazard Frères & Co.
-LLC may be required to make in respect of such liabilities.
+We have agreed to indemnify the placement agent against certain liabilities, including liabilities under the Securities Act of 1933, as amended, and liabilities arising from breaches of representations and warranties contained in the placement agency agreement.
+We have also agreed to contribute to payments the placement agent may be required to make in respect of such liabilities.

-The placement agents and their affiliates have provided, and may in the future provide, various investment banking, commercial banking, financial advisory and other services to us and our affiliates for which services they have received, and may in the future receive, customary fees.
-In the course of their businesses, the placement agents and their affiliates may actively trade our securities or loans for their own account or for the accounts of customers, and, accordingly, the placement agents and their affiliates may at any time hold long or short positions in such securities or loans.
+The placement agent has provided, and may in the future provide, various investment banking, commercial banking, financial advisory and other services to us and our affiliates for which services they have received, and may in the future receive, customary fees.
+In the course of their business, the placement agent may actively trade our securities or loans for its own account or for the accounts of customers, and, accordingly, the placement agent may at any time hold long or short positions in such securities or loans.